CephalofairGames/bnb-rules/index.md

 ### Active Bonuses

 An active bonus ability is any ability that provides an active bonus to a figure or their allies.
 When a character performs an active bonus ability, the card is placed in their active area to track the bonus.
-Cards in a character’s active area are not considered to be in their hand.

 > Active bonus abilities have icons to indicate the duration of the bonuses they provide.
 When a bonus expires, even if the action has other active bonus abilities, the card is removed from the character’s active area; an A-side card is flipped to its B-side and returned to your hand, a B-side card is placed in your discard pile, or the card is placed in your lost pile if the action has a lost icon (see [p.28](#page_28)).